hiveot/hub/README.md

 ## Build From Source

 To build the hub and plugins from source, a Linux system with golang 1.21 or newer must be available for the target system.
-To build the hive.js repo plugins, nodejs is used.
+To build zwavejs nodejs is used. hivoview is golang based and does not require any additional build tools.

 Prerequisites: